freenas/freenas-docs/userguide/plugins.rst

    Viewing Installed Plugins

-A plugin is started immediately after installation and will start when the system boots.
-To disable boot startup and require manually starting the plugin, unset :guilabel:`Boot`.
+Plugins are immediately started after installation.
+By default, all plugins are started when the system boots.
+Unsetting :guilabel:`Boot` means the plugin will not start when the system boots and must be started manually.

 In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu controls which information is displayed for each installed Plugins entry.
 Options include